-“THE OUTSIDER is as authentic and suspenseful as any John Grisham novel—and I like Grisham a lot,” raves James Patterson about the new novel by Anthony Franze, published by Minotaur in 2017.
+“THE OUTSIDER is as authentic and suspenseful as any John Grisham novel—and I like Grisham a lot,” raves James Patterson about the new novel by Anthony Franze, published by Minotaur.
 The Providence Journal declares “it realizes every bit of its considerable ambition,” and the Associated Press calls it “satisfying and winning.”

 Franze’s previous novel, THE ADVOCATE’S DAUGHTER has been hailed by bestselling suspense novelists as “smart, sophisticated, suspenseful” (Lee Child) and “taut and twisting . . . a sensitive meditation on family and the price of secrets we keep from each other” (Lisa Unger).